goharbor/harbor/docs/harbor-doc-reorg/install_config/installation/configure_yml_file.md

     disable: false
 ```

-## Configure Persistent Data and Log Files
+## Persistent Data and Log Files

 By default, registry data is persisted in the host's `/data/` directory.
 This data remains unchanged even when Harbor's containers are removed and/or recreated.
 You can edit the `data_volume` in `harbor.yml` file to change this directory.

 In addition, Harbor uses `rsyslog` to collect the logs for each container.
 By default, these log files are stored in the directory `/var/log/harbor/` on the target host.
 You can change the log directory in `harbor.yml`.

-## Configure Harbor to Listen on a Customized Port
+## Configuring Harbor to Listen on a Customized Port

 By default, Harbor listens on port 443(HTTPS) and 80(HTTP, if configured)  for both Harbor portal and Docker commands.
 You can reconfigure the default ports in `harbor.yml`